• A+

 The need for onshore wind

-We are in a climate emergency, cost of living crisis, and also seeking to enhance the security of our energy supply.
-Onshore wind can address all of these.
+We are facing a climate emergency, and at the same time seeking to enhance the security of our energy supply.
+Onshore wind can address both of these.

-This is will require a significant deployment of new onshore wind projects in order to meet the demand for green, low carbon electricity - which is not only essential for tackling climate change but also for supporting a globally competitive economy and creating jobs.
+This is recognised by the Scottish Government’s National Planning Framework 4 (NPF4), Scotland’s long term spatial planning strategy, which was published in February 2023.
+Scotland currently has almost 9GW of operational onshore wind capacity.
+The Scottish Government has a target of achieving 20GW of installed wind capacity across Scotland by 2030 in order to help meet Scotland's legally-binding 2045 net zero carbon emissions target.
+This is a substantial increase in capacity and will require a significant deployment of new onshore wind projects in order to meet the demand for green, low carbon electricity - which is not only essential for tackling climate change but also for supporting a globally competitive economy and creating jobs.

 Onshore wind alongside other renewable technologies can generate the cheapest form of new electricity generation and isn’t subject to sudden fossil fuel price fluctuations or the uncertainties of global markets.
 It is quick to build (12-24 months) and the forecast end-to-end carbon payback time for the Torfichen Wind Farm proposal is 2.5 years.